 The form factor is one of this laptop’s main selling points, as it’s significantly more compact and even lighter than most of the other 15-inch alternatives.
-It gets small bezels around the screen, but also a very small chin, in fact so small that it feels a little weird to have to lower your eyes that much in order to find the launch bar in Windows.
-On the other hand, there’s still enough room at the top to integrate a webcam, microphones and a set of IR cameras.
+It gets small bezels around the screen, but also a very small chin, in fact so small that it feels a little weird to have to lower your eyes that much to find the launch bar in Windows.
+On the other hand, there’s still enough room at the top to integrate a webcam, microphones, and a set of IR cameras.

 The smaller footprint is also one of the reasons this is so light, at only 3.4 lbs in the reviewed configuration.
-Keep in mind our version comes with a matte screen, but Asus also offer one with a sheet or protective glass on top of the panel, which actually weighs around 3.7 lbs.
+Keep in mind our version comes with a matte screen, but Asus also offer one with a sheet of protective glass on top of the panel, which weighs around 3.7 lbs.

 The choice in materials is the other.
 Metal is used for the entire outer-case and the build quality is pretty good, with a fairly sturdy main deck and screen frame, although there’s still some flex in the sheets of aluminum used for the lid cover, around the Asus logo in the middle, and in the keyboard deck, but not to the extent where you’ll notice it easily or impact your experience when using the laptop.
-I do have a nit with the panel used for the underbelly, which bends and creaks when grabbing the laptop in your hands and moving it around, but again, as long as it’s on a desk or on the lap, you’re not going to notice this.
+I do have a nit with the panel used for the underbelly, which bends and creaks when grabbing the laptop in your hands and moving it around, but again, as long as it’s on a desk or the lap, you’re not going to notice this.

 Asus offers this laptop in either dark blue or silver, and we got the blue variant here.
 It looks nice, even with that tacky gold piece of plastic above the keyboard that hides the wireless antennae, but at the same time shows smudges and finger-oil, so keeping this clean is going to prove challenging.
-Both the textured lid and the smoother interior easily catch fingerprints and they tend to stick even when vigorously wiping them with a cloth, unless you also use some water or cleaning liquid.
-In fact, that’s why I’d probably go with the more forgiving silver variant that does a much better job at concealing dirt.
+Both the textured lid and the smoother interior easily catch fingerprints and they tend to stick even when vigorously wiping them with a cloth unless you also use some water or cleaning liquid.
+That’s why I’d probably go with the more forgiving silver variant that does a much better job at concealing dirt.

-I also saw some reports of the lid scratching easily, which also shows off on this dark blue variant and should not as obviously on the silver option.
+I also saw some reports of the lid scratching easily, which also shows off on this dark blue variant and should not as obvious on the silver option.
 The finishing feels pretty sturdy to me, but it’s metal and will scratch and dent if not pampered, there’s no way around it.
-Asus includes a pretty good protective sleeve in the pack, and I’d advise you to use it in order to keep the laptop safe when in your bag or backpack.
+Asus includes a pretty good protective sleeve in the pack, and I’d advise you to use it to keep the laptop safe when in your bag or backpack.

 As far as practicality goes, there’s little to complain about here, except perhaps for the always lit LED in the power button and the fairly sharp front-lip that might dig into your wrists in certain situations.
 The laptop does get a low profile though, and a fairly roomy palm-rest, given its size, so for the most part I don’t think you’ll even notice that lip.
 These aside though, this is great.
 The screen can be easily lifted and adjusted with a single hand, yet the hinges are strong enough to keep it as set-up, the ports are lined on the edges and the rubber feet on the bottom, although small, keep this well anchored on a desk.

-In fact, much like the other late-2018 ZenBooks, the UX533 gets what Asus calls the Ergolift hinge which slightly raises the laptop’s body on two small rubber feet placed at the bottom of the screen’s frame.
+Much like the other late-2018 ZenBooks, the UX533 gets what Asus calls the Ergolift hinge which slightly raises the laptop’s body on two small rubber feet placed at the bottom of the screen’s frame.
 That allows a little better air circulation down beneath, as well as a slightly inclined and ergonomic typing position.
 I find this to be a pretty smart implementation, although I do worry about the small rubber feet wearing off in time and I also don’t like that fact that the screen can only lean back to about 145 degrees, which can be a little limiting while using the device on the lap or in cramped spaces.

-As for the IO, it’s lined on the sides, as mentioned earlier, and includes pretty much everything you’ll want on such a laptop, except for Thunderbolt 3 support on that USB-C port.
+As for the IO, it’s lined on the sides, as mentioned earlier, and includes pretty much everything you’ll want on such a laptop, except for Thunderbolt 3 or video support on that USB-C port.
 Most ports are placed on the right side though, including the power plug, which could cramp-up that part around your mouse if you need to hook up multiple peripherals.

 Keyboard and trackpad

-I was expecting this keyboard to feel much like the one on the smaller ZenBook UX433, but I actually liked it a little more.
+I was expecting this keyboard to feel much like the one on the smaller ZenBook UX433, but I liked it a little more.

 This keyboard’s layout is fairly standard, with well-sized and spaced keys, but a cramped NumPad is also included.
 Some of you will probably find it useful, but overall I rather prefer the simpler layout of the ZenBook Pro 15.

 The keys are backlit, with three intensity levels to choose from, and the light doesn’t creep out from underneath.
-The illumination is pretty evenly spread across the entire keyboard and lights up when swiping fingers over the touchpad, so you don’t actually have to physically press a key to do it.
+The illumination is pretty evenly spread across the entire keyboard and lights up when swiping fingers over the touchpad, so you don’t have to physically press a key to do it.